-Contact the Alzheimer Society for more information on these programs.
-Call 1-800-664-8411 or email info@alzheimernb.ca
+Contact the Alzheimer Society for more information on these programs or to access free services.
+Call 1-800-664-8411 or email info@alzheimernb.ca.

 PLAN FOR THE FUTURE

 Dementia is a progressive degenerative disease, which means that the symptoms will gradually get worse.
 Try to learn about the type of dementia you have, the symptoms you are likely to experience and build strategies to help you manage.